 Hello, dear MyCareersFuture reader!
 2021’s been, admittedly, a mixed bag of fortunes when it comes to our careers, especially with the shroud of Covid-19 looming over us.

-Despite the pandemic, employers’ hiring plans have been cautiously optimistic this year, but on the other hand, a combination of “The Great Resignation”, as well as a struggle to hire talent for certain jobs have been a challenge to surmount for both them and jobseekers.
+Despite the pandemic, employers’ hiring plans have been cautiously optimistic this year, but on the other hand, a combination of “The Great Resignation”, as well as a struggle to hire talent for certain jobs have been a challenge to surmount for both of them and jobseekers.

 In addition, other key highlights for 2021 include the retirement age being raised, and an increasing focus on mental health for our workers and jobseekers, especially with Covid-19 affecting work-life balance for many.